Introduction

 Driver

-In 1966, James Hylton decided to make the transition to driver and would do so remarkably by winning the 1966 NASCAR Grand National Rookie of the Year award and finishing second in Grand National championship points.
-Before the 1966 season began, Hylton bought a 1965 Dodge Coronet from legendary race car builder Cotton Owens for $5,500.
+In 1966, James Hylton made the transition to driver and did so remarkably as he won the 1966 NASCAR Grand National Rookie of the Year award and finished second in Grand National championship points.
+Before the start of the 1966 season, Hylton bought a 1965 Dodge Coronet from legendary race car builder Cotton Owens for $5,500.
 Along with crew chief Bud Hartje, Hylton ran a single car team for the entire 1966 Grand National season.
 The rookie driver claimed his first NASCAR victory on November 6th, as he captured the NASCAR Late Model Sportsman Series Cracker 250 at Atlanta Motor Speedway.
 Hylton bested second place finisher Donnie Allison by two laps in a field that included NASCAR legends Bobby Isaac, Bobby Allison and Curtis Turner.
-Hylton’s determination and mechanical prowess had beat the odds and the little team from Inman SC was now a major contender.
+Hylton’s determination and mechanical prowess had beat the odds and the little team from Inman, South Carolina was now a contender.

 With 11 top-five finishes under his belt, Hylton would wind up fourth in the 1973 Winston Cup points championship.
 He finished 11th in the 1974 Winston Cup standings and returned to top form with an impressive 3rd place finish in the 1975 season.
-His last top-ten Winston Cup points championship season would be in 1977, as he amassed 11 top-ten race finishes in route to a 7h place driver championship finish.
-Hylton’s historic consistency will be remembered by his eight top-five and ten top-ten point championship finishes during the twelve years stretching from 1966 to 1977.
+His last top-ten Winston Cup points championship season would be 1977, as he amassed 11 top-ten race finishes in route to a 7h place driver championship finish.
+Hylton’s historic consistency will be remembered by his eight top-five and ten top-ten point championship finishes amassed during the twelve years period which ran from 1966 to 1977.

 In February 2007, when most men his age had long since retired to grandkids and hobbies, James Harvey Hylton once again pulled into the infield of Daytona International Speedway, poised to do battle with the top race car drivers in the world.
 Gone were the competitors of 1966, replaced with talented young drivers like Jeff Gordon, Dale Earnhardt Jr., Tony Stewart and Jimmie Johnson.
 Just as in 1966, Hylton was ready to defy the odds on the historic 2-½ mile superspeedway.
 With just 16 laps to go in the Gatorade 150, James Harvey Hylton had managed to race his way to second place.
 However, a faulty clutch during a late-race restart caused him to fall out of the draft and Hylton’s dream of making the Daytona 500 field ended.

-Tragically, Hylton was killed in a crash along with his son, James Jr., on April 28.
-2018.
-The two were returning from a race which had taken place at the scene of Hylton's greatest triump, Talladega Superspeedway.
+Tragically, Hylton was killed in a crash along with his son, James Jr., on April 28, 2018.
+The two were returning from a race which had taken place at the scene of Hylton's greatest triumph, Talladega Superspeedway.

 Career Highlights

-Mechanic on team that captured 1960 Monster Energy Cup Championship.
+Mechanic on team that captured 1960 NASCAR Cup Championship with driver Rex White.

-Crew Chief on team that captured 1965 Monster Energy Cup Championship.
+Crew Chief on team that captured 1965 NASCAR Cup Championship with driver Ned Jarrett

 Driver Statistics